 Homeschool moms (and dads) are a knowledgeable lot.
 Today, several members of the Crew share some of their best “How-To” tutorials.
 From creating a media kit for your blog to great ideas for the kitchen, like how to make those yummy pretzels like at the mall or how to make a meal plan.
-Have you even wanted to teach yourself how to knit?
+Have you ever wanted to teach yourself how to knit?
 We have that, too!
 This is Blog Cruise you won’t want to miss.
 In fact, you’ll probably want to bookmark it for referencing later!

 Beth B. @ Ozark Ramblings — How to take advantage of Walmart’s Price Matching